LittleBomb2/Car-Game/README.md

     - Play/Pause: SPACEBAR
     - Cameras: 1, 2, 3 and 4
     - Play Replay Again: M
-    - Exiting: ESC
+    - Exit: ESC

 ---------------------------------------

 ## 5) Background music:
-This game supports background music, but because of copyright I cannot include it here (btw it was originally Hand of Blood, by Bullet for My Valentine :D).
+This game supports background music, but because of copyright I cannot include it here (btw it was originally "Hand of Blood" by Bullet for My Valentine :D).

 If you want to add background music, just put into the sound folder a wav file named "music.wav".